chef/chef-web-docs/content/resources/dnf_package/_index.md

   ruby_type: String, Array
   required: false
   description_list:
-  - markdown: 'The architecture of the package to be installed or upgraded.
-This

-      value can also be passed as part of the package name.'
+  - markdown: The architecture of the package to be installed or upgraded.
+This value can also be passed as part of the package name.
 - property: flush_cache
   ruby_type: Array
   required: false